afrut/stats-py/README.md

 # utl-py
-This is a personal repository that contains Python functions that represent commonly encountered tasks.
+This is a personal repository that contains useful Python functions and templates.
+It is a reflection of the tasks I frequently encounter.